yvonshong/Waseda/Computational_Intelligence/Neural_Network.md

 Summarizing, the backpropagation step is performed in the usual way.
 All subnetworks defined by each weight of the network can be handled simultaneously, but we now store additionally at each node $i$:

 - The output $o_i$ of the node in the feed-forward step.
 - The cumulative result of the backward computation in the backpropagation step up to this node.
-We call this quantity the backpropagated error.
+We call this quantity the back propagated error.

-If we denote the backpropagated error at the $j$-th node by $\delta _j$ , we can then express the partial derivative of E with respect to $w_{ij}$ as:
+If we denote the back propagated error at the $j$-th node by $\delta _j$ , we can then express the partial derivative of E with respect to $w_{ij}$ as:

 $\frac{E}{w_{ij}} = o_i \delta _j $